Jmcleodfoss/pstreader/pstExtractor/README.md

 ### Tomcat via Codehaus Cargo plug-in
 To run the application via a Tomcat instance running in a Codehaus Cargo container:
 `mvn clean package cargo:run -P tomcat-local -P myfaces` or
 `mvn clean package cargo:run -P tomcat-local -P mojarra`

 ### Jetty
 This has been tested on Jetty 9 using the jetty-maven-plugin.
 To run on Jetty using Mojarra:
 `mvn jetty:run -P mojarra`
 To run on Jetty using MyFaces:
-`mvn jetty:run -P myfaces'
+`mvn jetty:run -P myfaces`

 You can then load the app by browsing to http://localhost:8080